amsatambengue/medium-articles/jwt-oauth2-secure-backends/README.md

-# JWT & OAuth2 — Secure MuleSoft APIs with Keycloak
+# JWT & OAuth2 — Secure ANY APIs with Keycloak and MuleSoft

 This repository contains the code samples and requests used in my Medium article: